We're going to take a look at an alternative way to define a Zipper

 us; the 'free' package describes an instance of Comonad for all

-(Functor f => Cofree f a)
+(Functor f => Cofree f a)!
+So our

-is a Comonad over a for free!
+(Cofree TPossible a) is a Comonad over a for free!
 Remember

-that a Comonad instance gives us access to extend
+that a Comonad instance gives us access to extend,

-functions.
+extract and duplicate functions.
 You can see

 their types in Control.Comonad.